 Cuba is a beautiful country.
-Visiting the island just south of Florida is on the Bucket List for many people, myself included.
+Visiting Cuba the island just south of Florida is on the Bucket List for many people, myself included.
 In fact, after talking about it with many of my friends, I discovered all of the reasons why young adults want to visit Cuba.
 But as a Cuban-American, I also had my doubts about going there.
 I had anxieties, worries, and even bouts of jealousy whenever I saw my American friends traveling to Cuba.
 And then, earlier this year, I did it.
 After years of talking about it, I finally visited Cuba on my honeymoon.
 And I was… absolutely horrified.

 When my friends told me their stories of visiting Cuba, they were always stories of wonder and adventure.
 They talked about the incredible, resilient people (totally true), the natural beauty of the island, the gorgeous beaches, the cigars and the rum tours, how wonderful Old Havana is for walking around, and the history.
 But no one ever mentions the tragedy of visiting a country your family once called home and seeing it crumbling before your eyes.

 When my parents suggested to my then-fiancé and I that we take a cruise to Cuba for our honeymoon, I instantly loved the idea.
-Just 24 hours later, we were booking one that seemed to have the perfect itinerary: A Royal Caribbean boat that sets sail from Fort Lauderdale, Florida, stopped in the Bahamas and then continued for a day in Havana.
+Just 24 hours later, we were booking one that seemed to have the perfect itinerary: A luxury cruise that sets sail from Fort Lauderdale, Florida, stopped in the Bahamas and then continued for a day in Havana.
 It wasn’t an overnight trip and we would barely have any time there, but it seemed like a great way to start our marriage together since two big priorities for us were traveling more as a couple and visiting my homeland.

 The cruise wasn’t the best experience for us, however.
 Our first night on the boat was very rocky, due to a storm offshore as we made our way to the Bahamas, and virtually everyone on the boat (us included) ended up getting sick.
 We were also traveling at the very beginning of January, which can sometimes be just as warm as summer and other times (like when we went) it’s just cold enough for sweaters and jackets.
 Arriving in Havana to gray skies, gloomy weather, and cold temperatures was definitely not the homecoming I had envisioned.